rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqldeveloper/README.md

 As of now (using SQL Developer 20.4) I only use the 1st of the above 3 properties.

-Disabling out-of-band breaks in JDBC Thin could turn out to be useful in 20.3; not sure if that's still needed in 20.4.
+Disabling out-of-band breaks in JDBC Thin could help in 20.2; not sure if that's still necessary in 20.4.

 Similarly, switching from AppData\Roaming to AppData\Local was useful on sites using roaming profiles together with limited quotas.
 This seems out of fashion these days.